What is stress?

 - fast breathing or the feeling that your heart is beating faster

-- trouble relaxing and winding down
+- trouble relaxing or sleeping

-- lots of thoughts racing around your mind – for example, thoughts and worries about the future.
+- lots of thoughts racing around your mind – for example, thoughts and worries about the future

 Tips for managing stress and pregnancy